fit-r2lab/r2lab.inria.fr/markdown/tuto-050-B-wireless.md

 ### Next

-Let us conclude this series with [an example that adds a cyclic task](javascript:open_tab('B4')) to this scenario.
+Let us proceed on this series with [an example that adds a cyclic task](javascript:open_tab('B4')) to this scenario.

 </div>